-We continued our tradition of maintaining or increasing our dividend every quarter since going public in 2007.
-We paid a total of \$1.85 per share in dividends in 2013, an increase of more than 13% over the \$1.63 per share paid in 2012.
-Our policy is to pay a dividend which is sustainable over the long term taking into account the appropriate mix between investing in our business and rewarding our shareholders.
+We paid a total of \$1.88 per share in dividends in 2014.
+Our policy is to pay a dividend which is sustainable over the long term taking into account the appropriate mix between investing in our business and rewarding shareholders.
 We consider dividends to be an important part of the total return we provide.
+Since going public in 2007, we have maintained or increased our dividend every quarter.